- Solicitors For Business

 How is bowel cancer treated?

 Surgery is the cornerstone of successful bowel cancer treatment.
 The tumour and affected part of the bowel will be removed, which reduces the risk of the tumour spreading if performed in a timely manner.

 Who is at greatest risk of bowel cancer?

 Certain factors can mean you are predisposed to being at greater risk of suffering from bowel cancer at some point in your life.
 These include:

-- Previous history of carcinoma or adenoma
+- A prior history of carcinoma or adenoma

-- History of inflammatory bowel disease
+- A history of inflammatory bowel disease

-- Polyposis (a group of several polyps)
+- Being affected by polyposis (a group of several polyps)

 As well as the above, the following lifestyle factors can increase your bowel cancer risk: